renaissance-publishing/renaissance/content/chapters/19-items.md

 title: "Items"
 ---

-Items are broken into five categories:* trivial, minor*, *moderate, major, *and* extreme*.
+Items are broken into five categories: *trivial, minor, moderate, major,* and *extreme*.
 This mainly determines their cost when purchased at character creation.
 A trivial item is an item of no notable cost: a fork and a candle are trivial items.
-Notably, you usually shouldn’t purchase a trivial item directly; it’s usually better to buy a* skill kit* for a relevant skill than to purchase a bunch of trivial-cost items directly.* *A *minor *item is a single, useful item or piece of gear, like a grappling-hook or ladder.
-A medium item is a notable item—any one weapon or piece of armor would be a medium item, as would a skill kit (see below).
-A Major item plays a major roll in defining a character;
-this might include a magic weapon, an heirloom, a shop or a plot of land.
+Notably, you usually shouldn’t purchase a trivial item directly; it’s usually better to buy a *skill kit* for a relevant skill than to purchase a bunch of trivial-cost items directly.
+A *minor* item is a single, useful item or piece of gear, like a grappling-hook or ladder.
+A *moderate* item is a notable item—any one weapon or piece of armor would be a medium item, as would a skill kit (see below).
+A *major* item plays a major roll in defining a character; this might include a magic weapon, an heirloom, a shop or a plot of land.
 An extreme item is exceedingly rare, exceedingly expensive, or both; a noble estate is an extreme item.
 (Each category corresponds to a cost level, from 1 to 5; this is compared to a character’s wealth level while bartering.)

 The mages and artisans of the Commonwealth have a servicable command of magic; while magical items tend to be rarer and more expensive than